datatrail-jhu/00_intro/manuscript/02_google_acount.md

 This is the Google Account quiz

 {words: 1}
 ?
-Please enter your Google username?
+Please enter your Google username.

 {words: 100}
 ?
 Did you have any problems getting a Google Login.
 If so, what were they?